Become an HOA (Homeowner Association) Guru

 The four primary functions of the Board, as defined by CAI, are to:

 The day-to-day operations of most associations are so detailed and involved that they go far beyond the scope, time, and attention that most volunteers can provide for the community and its members.
 Most Boards recognize the need to hire a professional residential property management firm that can provide experience and expertise.
 The management company can also serve as an objective third party for neighbor-to-neighbor disputes.

 Our goal at Spaces is to provide a partnership with your Board of Directors and the homeowners in your community.
 Ultimately, we strive to protect and enhance the value of your investment.
-Often, our position and authority can be misunderstood.
+Our position and authority are often misunderstood.
 Associations are governed by their own set of documents called covenants and bylaws.
 The elected Board of Directors enforces these documents, and they work to represent the needs of the whole community.
 To better understand Spaces’ role in your community, take a look at the things we handle and the things we don’t handle:

 SPACES DOES NOT HANDLE

 When you purchase a property in an association, you become part of a joint interest development.
-All owners are required to share in the common expenses to maintain and operate your community’s common areas, equipment, and shared amenities.
+All owners must share in the everyday expenses to maintain and operate your community’s common areas, equipment, and shared amenities.

-Each year the Board of Directors for your community meets to discuss expenditures from the past years, fund the reserve or savings account, and take into consideration any planned projects for the coming year.
-Assessments are set by the Board of Directors and cover the business and finances of the Association.
+Each year, the Board of Directors for your community meets to discuss expenditures from the past years, fund the reserve or savings account, and take into consideration any planned projects for the coming year.
+The Board of Directors sets assessments and covers the Association’s business and finances.
 Each owner’s assessment amount is determined based on the percentage allocation of the projected annual expenses as set out in the governing documents.
-Board members are owners too, and as such, are obligated to pay assessments just like any owner.
-Board members are volunteers and do not profit from the business of the community.
+Board members are owners, too, and as such, are obligated to pay assessments just like any owner.
+Board members are volunteers and do not profit from the community’s business.